Breast cancer risk

 Many breast cancer risk factors are not modifiable, and include increasing age and genetic predisposition.
 However, 23% of breast cancer cases are deemed preventable, with 1% attributable to ionising radiation [15,16].
 The IARC have defined ionising radiation as having 'sufficient' and 'convincing' evidence as a breast cancer risk factor.

 Female breast tissue extends into the axilla and the majority of breast cancers occur in the upper outer quadrant (UOQ) .

 2. Risk in orthopaedic surgeons

 The current risk of breast cancer in orthopaedic surgeons is unknown.
-As the proportion of female orthopaedic surgeons increases, we must continue to collect data to assist in clarifying whether an additional risk of breast cancer exists.
+As the proportion of female orthopaedic surgeons increases, we must continue to collect data to clarify whether an additional risk of breast cancer exists.
 There have been no reports of an increased risk in male surgeons, as they have no breast tissue extending into the axilla .

 Two self-reported US studies of female orthopaedic surgeons have shown a 1.9 fold increase in all-cause cancer incidence and a 2.9-3.9 fold increased incidence of breast cancer.
 This increase was not seen in plastic surgeons or urologists, and remained when the cohort was matched against a control population [8-10].

 Occupational radiation exposure has been associated with increased prevalence of female breast cancer in other healthcare cohorts, including US radiology technicians, Chinese radiographers, and Finnish doctors [5,19,20].